syncfusion-content/javascript-docs/js/Diagram/Scroll-Settings.md

 ## Update scroll status

-You can programmatically change the scroll offsets at runtime by using the client side method `update`.
+You can programmatically change the scroll offsets at runtime by using the client side method [update](/api/js/ejdiagram#methods:load "update").
 The following code illustrates how to change the scroll offsets and zoom factor at runtime.

 {% highlight javascript %}